The Cheapest Places to Retire

 Kiplinger magazine had a different approach to finding the cheapest places to retire.
 They identified attractive cities for retirement in all 50 states and then assessed which ones were particularly cheap for retirement.
 Five of their 23 cheapest places to retire are:

-Punta Gorda, Florida: There are lots of retirement communities here.
-And Florida is a tax friendly state.
+- Punta Gorda, Florida: There are lots of retirement communities here.
+Florida is a tax friendly state.
 While the cost of living is lower than average, healthcare costs are a little higher.

 International Living is a web site devoted to helping people retire abroad.
 They identified 5 towns where you can live on $1,000- $2,000 a month.

 - Granada and San Juan del Sur, Nicuaragua

 - Campeche, Mexico